MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/getting-started/mv2-file-format.md

 ---
-description: Learn about the format of the manifest file in an extension package
+description: Learn about the format of the manifest file in a MV2 extension package
 title: Manifest file format
 author: MSEdgeTeam
 ms.author: msedgedevrel
 ms.date: 06/02/2021